Abrynos/Dotfiles/README.md

 # Configuration

+## networks

+Use `nmcli` to configure network access.
+This note is especially concerned about the local DNS server.

 ## monitor and visual configuration

 Change primary monitor (execute when only that one is connected or choose manually instead of the grep/sed evaluation).